 The T8 model also gets a crystal glass gearlever to mark it out from lesser models – very bling.

-The Volvo XC90 model line-up is very straightforward, with two of the three trim levels (which are Momentum, R-Design and Inscription) offered with the full engine range of B5 diesel, B5 petrol or T8 hybrid.
-You can only choose the B5 (P) on Momentum trims.
-Four-wheel drive and seven seats are standard on every model, along with Volvo's Sensus sat-nav system, LED headlights, an advanced air-filtration system, hands-free boot opening, keyless entry, a power-adjustable driver’s seat, auto-dimming mirrors and DAB digital radio.
+The Volvo XC90 model line-up underwent a big change in 2022, with the trim levels Momentum, R-Design and Inscription being replaced with Core, Plus and Ultimate.
+Four-wheel drive and seven seats are standard on every model, along with Volvo's latest Android-based infotainment system, LED headlights, an advanced air-filtration system, hands-free boot opening, keyless entry, a power-adjustable driver’s seat, auto-dimming mirrors and DAB digital radio.

 In place of traditional dials, the XC90 features a TFT screen that can be configured how you want it: for example showing the sat-nav instructions and map in between the dials.
 This is very clear and makes following directions very easy.
 The sat-nav system itself is impressive, too.
 The interface is easy to use, plus the large screen displays the directions very clearly.
 In combination with the instrument display and optional head-up display, the sat-nav system is very good.
 You can even pinch to zoom on the map, which is very user-friendly.

 As you'd expect from a luxurious car like the XC90, there's a sound system to go with it.
-You can specify a high-end system by British brand Bowers & Wilkins, which we've found to be very impressive.
+Ultimate trim comes with a high-end system by British brand Bowers and Wilkins, which we've found to be very impressive.
 There are different options to optimise the experience based on how many people are in the car, and you can even make it sound like you're in the Gothenburg concert hall.
 It's very effective and solidifies the XC90's technology credentials.

 Where Volvo has really pushed the boat out is with safety and driving-assistance technology.
 The XC90 is one of the safest new cars you can buy, featuring systems that alert you to cars and objects in your blind spot, a cross-traffic alert system and 360-degree cameras to help you park – that's if you don't ask the car to do it itself, which it's more than capable of doing.
 It also has the ability to sit in queueing traffic and speed up and slow down itself, thanks to an adaptive cruise-control system.